-Famous Shiva Temples in Garhwal and Kumaon Region of Uttaranchal
+Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

-Home » Famous Shiva Temples in Garhwal and Kumaon Region of Uttaranchal
+Home » Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

 Uttarakhand, the ‘Dev Bhoomi’ is dotted with numerous temples among which the Shiva temples hold special significance.
 It is, as it were Lord Shiva rules with great pomp and grandeur over this holy land.
 Read on to learn about the top Shiva temples of Uttarakhand